No-Bake Cherry Cheese Pie with Helpful Tips

 For the Pie Filling:

-Stir in the lemon juice and the vanilla extract.
+- Stir in the lemon juice and the vanilla extract until combined.

 Recipe adapted from “Easy Cherry Pie” by Borden Inc. “They’ll Love It!” recipe cookbook booklet, 1976.